 Where does his stop-start season go from here?

-Will Bayern stick with the promising midfielder or cash in for a hefty profit?
+Young and established talents such as Goretzka, Sanches, Niklas Sule and Joshua Kimmich are considered the future of the club, but will Bayern stick with the promising midfielder or cash in for a hefty profit?